Age of consent in Asia: Legal action on marital rape

 Protection of Children from Sexual Offences Act, 2012 disallows any such sexual relationships and puts such crimes within marriages as an aggravated offense.
 A Public Interest Litigation filled by Independent Thought, an organization working on child rights law, was heard in the Supreme Court of India for declaring the exception allowing marital rape within prohibited child marriages as unconstitutional: Independent Thought vs. Union of India [W.P(civil) 382 of 2013].
 In the judgment, delivered on 11 October, the Supreme Court bench consisting of Justices Madan B. Lokur and Deepak Gupta read down Exception 2 to Section 375 of the Indian Penal Code (IPC) to hold that sexual intercourse by a man with his own wife if she is below 15 years of age would amount to rape.
 According to Section 375 Exception, Sexual Intercourse by a man with his own wife, the wife not being under 15 years of age, is not rape.

 The Section 377 of the Indian Penal Code bans "carnal intercourse against the order of nature".
 It was used to prosecute people for having anal or oral sex, although prosecutions were rare.
 The law was constitutionally challenged and subsequently read down by the Delhi High Court in 2009 for violating the human rights of sexual minorities.
 In 2013, the Supreme Court overturned the Delhi High Court's judgment, recriminalizing homosexuality.
 However, in 2018, the Supreme Court, on hearing a fresh batch of petitions, declared some parts of the law unconstitutional on the issue, setting the age of consent for consensual homosexual sex at 18, same age for consensual heterosexual sex.

 Indonesia

-According to the Indonesian Penal Code act 287, the age of consent in Indonesia is 15 years old.
-The age of consent is the minimum age at which an individual is considered legally old enough to consent to participation in sexual activity.
-Individuals aged 15 or younger in Indonesia are not legally able to consent to sexual activity, and such activity may result in prosecution for statutory rape or the equivalent local law.
+According to Article 415 of Penal Code Act 2023, the age of consent in Indonesia is 18 years old, regardless of gender.
+Individuals younger than 18 years old in Indonesia were illegal to consent of sexual activity, and such activity may result in prosecution for statutory rape of the enforcement penal law.

-Even though the age of consent is 15 years old, the offender can only be charged and prosecuted if a legal complaint is lodged to the law enforcement.
-Exception to this law is when the age of the victim is under 12 years old, or under certain circumstances such as bodily injury or incest.
-Stipulated a minimum sentence of 12 years for sexual intercourse with females under the age of 12.
+Under Article 415, an individual can be sentenced to up to nine years in prison imprisonment for engaging in sexual activity with a child.
+Meanwhile, under Article 416 paragraph (1) provides a higher penalty of up to twelve years' imprisonment if the act causes serious injury, while paragraph (2) provides for a sentence of up to fifteen years' imprisonment if it results in death.

+This interpretation is based on Article 415 section (b), which criminalizes committing an obscene act with a person known or reasonably suspected to be a child.
+The definition of a child is provided in Article 150, which states that a child is any person under 18 years of age.

+Additionally, under Articles 411 and 412, premarital sex and extramarital sex between adults are illegal sexual activities, but enforcement requires a complaint from a member of the nuclear family for punishment to be applied.
+An exception applies in Aceh, where such sexual activity is regulated under regional Sharia law and may be prosecuted without a complaint.